-Our work today is focused in three areas: PK-3 literacy instruction, high-quality tutoring, and family empowerment (birth through third grade).
+Our early reading initiatives today are focused in three areas: PK-3 literacy instruction, high-quality tutoring, and family empowerment (birth through third grade).
 Supporting evidence-based programs and practices across these three areas is the most effective way to get children’s reading back on track in our community.

 Well-trained and well-equipped teachers are the best frontline response to improve children’s reading development.
 We know that critical inputs like English language arts standards, strong curricula, professional development, intervention, and data-driven decision-making are important components of our educational system.
 The strategies we support in this area of focus have strong evidence of helping educators use these inputs and take actions proven to help children learn to read.
 When effectively used, these strategies can turbocharge Tier 1, 2, and 3 instruction across a variety of curricular and pedagogical approaches.